-We compare the Capital One Quicksilver to the Discover it Cash card to help you decide whether rotating quarterly categories or a flat rate of cash back will be the most rewarding.
+We compare the Capital One Quicksilver to the Discover it Cash Back card to help you decide whether rotating quarterly categories or a flat rate of cash back will be more rewarding.

-- The Quicksilver is a flat-rate cash back card that earns unlimited 1.5 percent cash back on every purchase.
+- The Quicksilver is a flat-rate cash back card that earns unlimited 1.5% cash back on every purchase.

 - Discover it Cash Back has rotating bonus categories.
-Bonus categories usually include purchases such as groceries, gas or dining; they change every quarter and require activation.
-(You can earn 5 percent cash back on purchases in that category on up to $1,500 in purchases that quarter upon enrollment.
-After that, you’ll earn 1 percent.
-Non-bonus category purchases earn unlimited 1 percent.)
+Discover’s cash back calendar usually includes categories such as groceries, gas and dining; these categories change every quarter and require activation.
+(You can earn 5% cash back on purchases in that category on up to $1,500 in purchases that quarter upon enrollment.
+After that, you’ll earn 1%.
+Non-bonus category purchases earn unlimited 1% cash back.)

 Flat-rate cash back cards are simpler to use but will potentially earn less cash.
 Rotating-category cash back cards offer a higher return, but require some work and may not align with your particular spending habits.